Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/Changelog/README.md

 Clarified in the docs for notifySessionClose which race conditions with other methods can be expected.

 Aligned the documentation to comply with current licensing policies.

+## 1.10.0 - Released on 23 Jan 2017

+<i>Compatible with Adapter Remoting Infrastructure since 1.7</i><br/>
+<i>Compatible with code developed with the previous version.</i>

+Improved the app configuration example, by showing how to configure the keepalive messages.

+## 1.10.0 - Released on 10 May 2016

+<i>Compatible with Adapter Remoting Infrastructure since 1.7</i><br/>
+<i>May not be compatible with code developed with the previous version; see compatibility notes below.</i>

+Dropped the compatibility with .NET environment versions prior to 4.0.
+4.0 or later is now required.<br/>
+<b>COMPATIBILITY NOTE:</b> Check the .NET runtime
+environment in use before updating existing Remote Adapter installations.
+If the Remote Adapter is run by a custom launcher, and if the application had been compiled for an earlier .NET environment, the loading of the new library may fail.
+In this case, the application has to be recompiled and possibly ported to a 4.0 or later target environment.

+As a consequence of the new runtime requirements, the names of the provided exe and dll files have changed, to lose the _N2 suffix.<br/>
+<b>COMPATIBILITY NOTE:</b> Existing Remote Adapter
+installations may require some renaming within some custom script.
+If the Remote Adapter is run by a custom launcher, a rebuild of the application may be needed to refer to the new dll name.

+Introduced parallelization of the invocations of methods on the Remote Metadata Adapter; in fact, previously, the invocations were always done sequentially, with possible inefficient use of the available resources.
+Several policies are now available for both Metadata and Data Adapter method invocation, and can be configured through the application configuration;
+see the new sample file in the new "conf" directory for details.<br/>
+By default, the invocations to the Metadata Adapter methods are now done in parallel.<br/>
+<b>COMPATIBILITY NOTE:</b> If existing
+Remote Metadata Adapters don't support concurrent invocations, sequential invocations should be restored by configuration.

+Introduced the possibility to configure the keepalive time (which was fixed to one second) through the application configuration; see the new sample file in the new "conf" directory for details.

+Improved logging; now the keepalives can be excluded from the the detailed log of request, reply and notification messages.

+Fixed obsolete notes in the docs for DataProvider and MetadataProvider interfaces on the way implementations are supplied.